HoxelDraw/4DO-Specification/README.md

 There are several ways to define 4D geometric entities.
 Vertices and vertex data are the foundation of this file format.
 All other structures build upon collections of vertex data (or collections of collections of vertex data).

 ### Vertex => Tetrahedron
-Tetrahedra are the main building blocks of 4DO.
+Tetrahedra are one of the main primitive cells of 4DO.
 A tetrahedral mesh will likely be the most common usage for 4D graphics.
 ![Tetrahedra made from vertices](4DO_spec_diagrams/verts_to_tets.png)

+### Vertex => Cuboid
+Cuboids are another useful primitive cell for 4D meshes.
+They can easily be decomposed into tetrahedra for applications that require it.

+TODO: vertex -> cuboid diagram

-### Vertex => Tetrahedron => Cell
+### Vertex => Primitive Cell => Cell Group
 For more advanced rendering or modeling systems, an application may require the use of higher-order cells, rather than just tetrahedra.
 While 4DO doesn't directly support arbitrary cell configurations, it can effectively support them by the use of the Cell structure, which is a grouping of tetrahedra into a higher-order polyhedron.
 ![Cells composed of tetrahedra](4DO_spec_diagrams/verts_to_tets_to_cells.png)